awslabs/cloudfront-hosting-toolkit/docs/advanced-usage.md

 Make sure to keep these files in the `cloudfront-hosting-toolkit` folder for seamless management of your futur deployments.

 ### Core Project Components: CodeBuild and CloudFront Functions

 Two essential components play vital roles in deploying and managing hosted websites:

 - **AWS CodeBuild**: CodeBuild serves as the engine responsible for building and deploying websites.
 It automates the entire process, from assembling files to pushing them to the hosting bucket.
 This automation streamlines the deployment pipeline, minimizing manual tasks and enabling swift updates.

 - **Amazon CloudFront Function**: The CloudFront function is actively deployed for every viewer request, offering two key functionalities:
-  - It directs users to the folder on S3 housing the current website version, ensuring a seamless user experience.
-During each new deployment, it dynamically switches to the latest folder, guaranteeing users always access the most up-to-date content.
+  - Reads the key-value store to retrieve the folder name, directing users to the latest S3 folder and ensuring consistent access to the most up-to-date content.
   - URL rewriting, enabling efficient service for Single Page Applications (SPAs) and statically generated sites.

 The CloudFront function uses three rules: